Predictive policing

 Predictive policing is the usage of mathematics, predictive analytics, and other analytical techniques in law enforcement to identify potential criminal activity.

 A report published by the RAND Corporation identified four general categories predictive policing methods fall into: methods for predicting crimes, methods for predicting offenders, methods for predicting perpetrators' identities, and methods for predicting victims of crime.
+Predictive policing has received significant scrutiny throughout the 2010s and 2020s, especially relating to concerns of the practice disproportionately affecting communities of color due to selection bias.